geoffswc/2024-UCSF-DSOS-Python-SQL-Fall-Workshops/README.md

 ### Industry-Documents-API.ipynb
 We created this workbook on google colab.
 We queried and parsed information from the Industry Documents Library API, and used generative AI to parse and extract data.

-## Image, Audio, and Video to Text Transcription with Python
+## Image Audio and Video to Text Transcription with Python
 (10/25/24)

 In this workshop, we wrote Python Code using Google Colab to extract transcripts from image and video files on the Industry Archives.